Subeesh4020/AI-chat-coding-assistant/README.md

 Prerequisites:
 Make sure you have Node.js installed on your computer.

-1. Installation
+1. Installation-
    Clone the repository using 'git clone' and install dependencies across all workspaces.

-2. Run the app
+2. Run the app-
    You can start seperate services for Node API, Python service and React frontend or use a container locally.
 Make sure you have Redis running before start running all prcesses